-In the 39th and 40th work conference of the Eighteenth China Securities Regulatory Commission (CSRC, 中国证监会), Three Squirrels (三只松鼠) and two others companies passed initial public offering (IPO) screening on May 16.
+The Issuance Appraisal Committee of the China Securities Regulatory Commission announced at its 39th and 40th work conference that Three Squirrels (三只松鼠) and two others companies passed initial public offering (IPO) screening on May 16.

 As of today, there are already 30 companies that have submitted applications for the IPO on eighteenth CSRC, 28 companies have been accepted thus far, with a passing rate of 93.3 percent.